← Academic re-test index

 The 52-Week High and Momentum Investing

-A post-publication out-of-sample test of George and Hwang (2004) on the BTM Tiingo and EDGAR universe, split across three sub-windows and three momentum signals, with per-signal eligible universes matching the paper's CRSP definition where the data allows it.
+A post-publication walk-forward test of George and Hwang (2004) on the BTM Tiingo and EDGAR universe, split across three sub-windows and three momentum signals, with per-signal eligible universes matching the paper's CRSP definition where the data allows it.

 Abstract